Prison register: Early registers England and Wales

 Until the 19th century, prisons were run locally and did not rely on the central government to run them.
 These prisons were generally for minor offenses and the detainment of criminals awaiting trial.
 The registers at this time contained minimal information such as name, offense and sentence.
 During the 19th century, imprisonment as a punishment became widely known and the central government became more involved with administration and ownership.
 Some of the earliest prisons were Millbank (1816), Parkhurst (1838), Pentonville (1842) and Portland (1846).
 During this time, prison administrators began keeping exceptional records of inmates to include detailed biographical information and photographs which assisted in tracing the movement of prisoners from one prison to another.

 Classification

 Prison registers fell into four distinct record sources; Home Office Prison Records (1770-1951, Prison Registers (Millbank, Parkhurst, Pentonville) 1847–1866, Register of Prisoners in County Prisons 1838–1875, and Millbank Prison Register 1816–1826.

 Home Office prison records 1770–1951

 Large set of records and contains registers of prisoners, photographs, minute books, visitor logs, order invoices, journals, and quarter session calendars.

 Prison registers (Millbank, Parkhurst, Pentonville) 1847–1866

 Besides general information these records could include prison's age, marital status, number of offspring, read or write information, trade/employment, offense, sentence, criminal record, and any prison relocation (when and where).

-Register of prisoners in county prisons 1838–1875

-County Prisons helped with the overflow from the national prisons and were located in the counties of Aylesbury, Bath, Leeds, Leicester, Northampton, Nottingham, Preston, Reading, Somerset and Wakefield.